 In its research & development phase at present, this project will see a diverse team of professionals and amateurs collaborate to design, build and furnish a compact house.
 The house will be compact, sympathetic to its rural context, architecturally exemplary and environmentally sustainable.
 A diverse team of professionals and amateurs will collaborate to design, build and furnish the house.
 For reasons of under-representation within Grizedale Arts and within the sectors relevant to the project the delivery team will be all women.

-Just as importantly, the process of designing and building this replacement structure offers exciting opportunities for a new project that can bring together architects, artists, self-builders and engineers to create a unique rural dwelling.
-This goal also furthers ambitions to address concerns recently identified in extensive community consultation in Coniston: in particular, the challenge of identifying and producing rural housing suitable for younger and older people.
+The process of designing and building this replacement structure offers exciting opportunities for a new project that can bring together architects, artists, self-builders and engineers to create a unique rural dwelling.
+The project will also address concerns recently identified in community consultation with Coniston Village: in particular, the challenge of identifying and producing rural housing suitable for both younger and older people.

 The Black Shed team is currently undertaking an extensive and comprehensive research programme, working in close consultation with a range of architecture practices, individual experts, universities and training courses in the North West and in London.

 Participants in this stage of the project will draw up provisional briefs for the building of the house, identify and begin work with those who might wish to be involved with the build itself, and analyse questions of structural inequality relating to gender, race and class within the respective industries.
 The goal is to bring together groups and individual people who identify as women, who might not typically find the chance to work together, in order to creatively approach the design and building processes.

 The core focus for the research is on ecological concerns and sustainability, histories of feminist organising, accessibility, and questions of care.